5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

        id1(((Input 8))) -->Aid2{Mixer 35} -->id2(Node 24: Mic Jack)
 ```

-## IV Creating a Pathmap
+## V. Tracing possible paths
-Now that we know how to read the schematic of the ALC269 Codec, we can deduce all the available routings and create what's called a pathmap.
+Now that we know how to read the schematic of the ALC269 Codec, we can deduce all the available routings and use it to create what's called a pathmap later.

 A pathmap describes the signal flow within the codec from the Pin Complex to  physical outputs and from Inputs to Pin Complexes.
 Some routings ar fixed (internal Mics) while others can be routed freely.
 Some Nodes cane even be input and output at the same time.
 The path a signal takes is defined by the nodes it travels through.
 In macOS, the pathmap is limited to 8 nodes.

-### Tracing possible routings
+### Creating a table (optional)
 We will use to the schematic as a visual aid to trace all possible connections and create a table with all the relevant info which makes routing easier later:

 Node ID (Pin Complex)| Device Name/Type            | Path(s)               | EAPD